 Our page on studying nutrition at university may be able to help you.
 We are not able to recommend any university courses individually, as the choice will depend on a number of factors (including preferred method of study, location, financial circumstances etc).

-We accredit a number of undergraduate and postgraduate courses which have met our high standards of professional education.
+We accredit a number of undergraduate and postgraduate programmes which have met our high standards of professional education.
 If you graduate with an accredited degree, you will automatically be eligible to apply for ‘direct entry’ onto the UKVRN

 You may find it advantageous to undertake a degree that includes some form of professional training element or even includes a placement year.
 This kind of professional experience in nutrition can be invaluable after you graduate and are looking to find employment in the field.
 You should check with the individual universities whether their courses offer a work experience element.

-A good place to start your search for a course would be UCAS
+A good place to start your search for a study programme would be UCAS

 (for undergraduate programmes) or UKPASS

-(for postgraduate courses).
+(for postgraduate programmes).
 These sites will set out the individual entry requirements for each course.
 You should also try to obtain as much information as possible from individual universities about their graduate employment rates, what jobs their graduates take up on leaving etc to give you an idea of what your prospects may be like.

 I am interested in becoming a sports nutritionist, what should I do?